charleymroberts/vx-website/README.md

 ### About page

-- Primarily text content in order to describe the band and the type of dancing they play for in more detail.
+- Primarily text content describing the band and the type of dancing they play for in more detail.

 - Also includes one video embedded from YouTube to illustrate the textual description of contra dancing.
 Includes play/stop/mute/volume controls, fullscreen option and does not play automatically on loading the page.